basnijholt/nijho.lt/content/post/agentic-coding/index.md

 (Poor sleep hygiene, I know.)

 When I woke up the next morning and tested it... it actually worked!
-I spent a few more hours adding tests and cleaning it up, but the core functionality was built in that magical hour between midnight and 1 AM.
+I spent a few more hours adding tests and cleaning it up, but the core functionality was built in that hour between midnight and 1 AM.

 This is impossible without AI.
 Nobody's writing a Matrix client from their phone in bed at midnight.